 Our Innovation Analysts recently looked into emerging technologies and up-and-coming startups working on solutions for the energy sector.
 As there is a large number of startups working on a wide variety of solutions, we decided to share our insights with you.
-This time, we are taking a look at 4 promising blockchain startups.
+This time, we are taking a look at 4 promising blockchain energy companies.

-Heat Map: 4 Top Blockchain Startups
+Heat Map: 4 Top Blockchain Energy Companies

-Lightency – Peer-to-Peer (P2P) Energy Trading
+Lightency advances Peer-to-Peer (P2P) Energy Trading

 Blockchain networks enable customers to trade electricity and unite a multi-level system of electricity producers in one network.
 In such a decentralized system, all transactions are carried out directly in a network where all participants are equal and electricity is more affordable for everyone.
 A record cannot be altered retroactively, without altering all subsequent blocks and bypassing the centralized electricity distribution system.